The World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance

+, held in Durban in 2001, adopted the Durban Declaration and Programme of Action.
 Paragraph 7 of the Durban Programme of Action specifically "requests the Commission on Human Rights to consider establishing a working group or other mechanism of the United Nations to study the problems of racial discrimination faced by people of African descent living in the African Diaspora and make proposals for the elimination of racial discrimination against people of African descent".

-The Working Group of Experts on People of African Descent was established by Commission on Human Rights resolution 2002/68 of 25 April 2002.
+The Working Group of Experts on People of African Descent was established in 2002 by the Commission on Human Rights resolution 2002/68 (as a Special Procedure).
+The mandate was subsequently renewed by the Commission on Human Rights and the Human Rights Council in its resolutions (CHR 2003/30, 2008/HRC/RES/9/14, 2011/HRC/RES/18/28, 2014/HRC/RES/27/25, A/HRC/RES/36/23 and A/HRC/RES/45/24).

 In 2008, Human Rights Council resolution 9/14 entrusted the Working Group:

 (a) To study the problems of racial discrimination faced by people of African descent living in the diaspora and, to that end, gather all relevant information from Governments, non-governmental organizations and other relevant sources, including through the holding of public meetings with them;

 (b) To propose measures to ensure full and effective access to the justice system by people of African descent;